 Katharine G. Abraham

-Katharine G. Abraham is Professor of Economics and Survey Methodology at the University of Maryland.
+Katharine G. Abraham is Distinguished University Professor of Economics and Survey Methodology at the University of Maryland.
 Her published research includes papers on the work and retirement decisions of older Americans; student financial aid; the contingent workforce; unemployment and job vacancies; and the measurement of economic activity.
 She served as Commissioner of the Bureau of Labor Statistics from 1993 through 2001 and as a Member of the President’s Council of Economic Advisers from 2011 through 2013.
-She is a Research Associate of the National Bureau of Economic Research and an elected Fellow of the American Statistical Association and of the Society of Labor Economists.
+She is a Research Associate of the National Bureau of Economic Research, an elected member of the National Academy of Sciences and of the American Academy of Arts and Sciences, and a Distinguished Fellow of the American Economic Association.
 Abraham received her Ph.D. in economics from Harvard University and her B.S. in economics from Iowa State University.